stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 12 (P4L1) - Testing - General Concepts.md

 _What is the error the caused the fault (given previously)?_

 The `result` should be the input multiplied by 2 not by itself.
 However, as a user we would not know what the error is, only the developer would know.

+### Verification Approaches Quiz

+> 50% of my company employees are testers, and the rest spends 50% of their time testing.

+_Who said that?_

+Bill Gates when he was at Microsoft.